mariaarushdy/mariaarushdy/README.md

 </p>

-## 🎓 Education
+## About me

-- Bachelor's in Artificial Intelligence, Intelligent Systems (Expected 2024)
-- GPA: 3.84
+- gataduated from college of Artificial Intelligence at AAST with GPA: 3.84
+- majoring in Robotics, Computer vision, ML, DL.
+- got third place in Robocup@home Education world finals 2024
+- 🤔 I’m currently open for a new job opportunity, Here is [MY RESUME](https://github.com/mariaarushdy/mariaarushdy/blob/main/maria_v6.pdf).

 ## 🛠 Skills